West-Lane-Translator/wlt_content/content/pages/Donate.md

-Please note that donations or memberships sent from this page will be applied to West Lane Translator, Inc. If you are interested in supporting WLT\'s licensed non-profit radio station, KXCR, you may do so by visiting the [KXCR web site](http://www.kxcr.net).
+Please note that donations or memberships sent from this page will be applied to West Lane Translator, Inc. If you are interested in supporting WLT's licensed non-profit radio station, KXCR, you may do so by visiting the [KXCR web site](http://www.kxcr.net).